munificent/craftinginterpreters/book/evaluating-expressions.md

 Did you notice we pinned down a subtle corner of the language semantics here?
 In a binary expression, we evaluate the operands in left-to-right order.
-If those operands had side effects, that choice is user visible, so this isn't simply an implementation detail.
+If those operands have side effects, that choice is user visible, so this isn't simply an implementation detail.

 If we want our two interpreters to be consistent (hint: we do), we'll need to